 And in reality you could have gotten 12 easily.

 They are also bigger than my hand…about twice the size of my hand to be exact.

-Last week Kita posted a photo on Instagram of a giant cinnamon roll and I became obsessed.
 Speak of Kita, it’s still burger month and you could still be winning prizes…go enter.

 Anyway, I decided I needed a giant cinnamon roll.